Khirbet Susya: Additional expulsions

 According to B'tselem, the Palestinians that remain in the area live in tents on a small rocky hill between the settlement and the archeological park which is located within walking distance.
 According to Amnesty International, ten caves inhabited by Susya Palestinian families were blown up by the IDF in 1996, and some 113 tents were destroyed in 1998.
 Amnesty International also reports that official documents asking them to leave the area address them generically as 'intruders' (polesh/intruder).
 Most of the rain-catching water cisterns used by the local Palestinian farmers of Susya were demolished by the Israeli army in 1999 and 2001.
 A local Susya resident told Amnesty International,'Water is life; without water we can’t live; not us, not the animals, or the plants.
 Before we had some water, but after the army destroyed everything we have to bring water from far away; it’s very difficult and expensive.
 They make our life very difficult, to make us leave.'

 While the Israeli settlement has mains power and piped water from Israel, the Palestinians depend on solar panels and wind turbine energy made possible by a Palestinian/Israeli NGO – Comet - and on wells.
 This project has been shortlisted for the BBC World Challenge which highlighted the involvement of two Israeli physicists, Elad Orian and Noam Dotan.
 According to David Hirst, the inhabitants Susya, are faced with a catch-22.
 If they comply with the law they cannot build cisterns and collect even the rainwater.
 But if they fail to work their lands, they lose it anyway.
 One small enclave that remains for a Bedouin pastoralist's family suffers from further encroachment, with one settler, according to David Shulman, managing to wrest 95% of the family's land, and still intent on entering the remainder.

-In a ruling delivered in December 2013, the Israel High Court of Justice accepted that Yatta Palestinians had shown their legal attachment to a stretch of land between Susya and the illegal settlement of Mitzpe Yair, but requested them to withdraw their petition against the settlers who are alleged to have illegally seized these lands.
+In a ruling delivered in December 2013, the Israel High Court of Justice accepted that Yatta Palestinians had shown their legal attachment to a stretch of land between Susya and the illegal settlement of Mitzpe Yair, but requested them to withdraw their petition against the settlers who have illegally seized these lands.
 The subject of a petition concerns 300 dunams of agricultural land, and a further 900 dunams of pasture of which, the Palestinians argue, they were forced by violent attacks from using for agriculture and herding.
 The court held that the proper option open to the Palestinians was recourse to a civil legal action.